Trans-Tasmania bubble: New Australian route to open

 The airline - which is operating just 11 per cent of its pre-Covid transtasman services - had been constantly reviewing its network.

-''The environment we're in now is totallly different and that market was the largest where we're not operating a non-stop flight between Australia and New Zealand,'' she said.
+''The environment we're in now is totally different and that market was the largest where we're not operating a non-stop flight between Australia and New Zealand,'' she said.

 ''We think it's a great opportunity to open up to those people.''